yorek/document-vector-pipeline/README.md

-# Azure Cosmos DB Document to Vector ingestion pipeline Proof-of-concept
+# Azure SQL Document to Vector ingestion pipeline Proof-of-concept

 ## Background
-This purpose of this project is to demonstrate a proof of concept pipeline for ingesting content stored in document form (pdf, docx, etc) into a searchable index in Azure Cosmos DB for NoSQL.
+This purpose of this project is to demonstrate a proof of concept pipeline for ingesting content stored in document form (pdf, docx, etc) into a searchable data in Azure SQL using the new vector capabilities.

 **Let us know what you think!** Please reach out to CDB4AI@Microsoft.com with feedback and create a GitHub issue for any bugs/feature requests.